avolutions/canvas-painter/website/api/classes/CircleDefinition.md

 #### Throws

-Error if negative radius is passed.
+RangeError if negative radius is passed.

 #### Parameters